gt-cs3220/gt-cs3220.github.io/project5.md

 The sobel edge algorithm is built on top of the convolution function so we are offloading convolution operations in the FPGA.
 The convolution operations are built on using Vitis HLS and the rest of interface code is running on python.
 The files are provided in project5_files in the github.

 The provided convolution operation is very basic implementaiton which cannot be scaled up.
-Scaling up the convolution operation is your main task in thie project.
+Optimizing the convolution operation is your main task in thie project.

-* *Part-1: Improving the provided Convolution (13 pts)*
+* *Part-1: Improving the provided Convolution Operation (13 pts)*

 example.cpp is a naive CNN implemenation.
-Due to the navie implemenation only 30x30 size can fit into  zynq board.
+Due to the navie implemenation only 30x30 size can fit into  the zynq board.
 Your job is to optimize the code so that a large image can fit into the board.
 To optimize the code, understanding the HLS compiler's outcome reports are critical.
-Please do not use stream data structure which is for part-3.

 Please look at solution/Open Report (Synthesis) and Solution/Open Schedule Viewer to analyze the results.
 Please use the vitis <a href="https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1393-vitis-application-acceleration.pdf"> HLS manual </a> and/or <a href="https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/vitis_hls_optimization_techniques.html?hl=2d%2Cfilter"> vitis documentation </a> for the reference of your explanations.

 In this design, you will optimize your code to optimize so that it can handle bigger image sizes.